open-telemetry/opentelemetry-operator/docs/api.md

 A label query over the set of namespaces that the term applies to.
+The term is applied to the union of the namespaces selected by this field and the ones listed in the namespaces field.

 <table>
     <thead>